 The ECSF has simple eligibility criteria, a quick application process and streamlined reporting procedures.
 We invite you to learn more below and apply starting today.

-Many different types of projects are eligible for funding.
 Registered charities and other “qualified donees” can apply through community foundations for projects that:

 - Address a well-being need caused by COVID-19;

 - Serve one or more vulnerable groups such as newcomers, refugees, women & girls, official language minority communities, LGBTQ2 people, Indigenous people and racialized people such as Black Canadian, Chinese and South Asian and others.